chandanikumari/DevOpsPractice/README.txt

-Deleted odl text and added new text
+Changing the text from Github.com